Diazo: From amines or nitrosamines

 Alkyl-acyl nitrosamines in base dehydrate to diazo compounds:

 The mechanism shown here is one possibility; see diazald for an alternative.

 Examples are the laboratory synthesis of diazomethane from diazald or MNNG.

 In some cases, the nitrosamine can be produced in situ without base.
 Primary aliphatic amines R-CH_{2}-NH_{2} with an α acceptor (R = COOR, CN, CHO, COR) directly generate a diazo compound in nitrous acid.

 From hydrazones

 Hydrazones are oxidized (dehydrogenation) for example with silver oxide or mercury oxide for example the synthesis of 2-diazopropane from acetone hydrazone.
 Other oxidizing reagents are lead tetraacetate, manganese dioxide and the Swern reagent.
 Tosyl hydrazones RRC=N-NHTs are reacted with base for example triethylamine in the synthesis of crotyl diazoacetate and in the synthesis of phenyldiazomethane from PhCHNHTs and sodium methoxide.
+More recently, N-triftosylhydrazones have been introduced as highly efficient, easily decomposable diazo surrogates capable of generating diazo intermediates in situ at temperatures as low as −40 °C.

 Reaction of a carbonyl group with the hydrazine 1,2-bis(tert-butyldimethylsilyl)hydrazine to form the hydrazone is followed by reaction with the iodane difluoroiodobenzene yields the diazo compound: